Are saunas and ice baths good for wrestlers?

 3. Mental strengthening

 Getting into icy water isn't comfortable , and that's where the power lies: you train your mind to stay calm under stress.
-This prepares you for real-life situations on and off the mat.
+This prepares you for real-life situations both on and off the mat.

 4. Regulation of the nervous system